clankjak/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates_OpenedxOnly.rst

 .. only:: Open_edX

-  When you have verified your certificate, a course Admin must activate the certificate.
+  When you have verified your certificate, a course team member with the Admin role must activate the certificate.

   .. note:: Course team members without the Admin role cannot activate a
      certificate.

-  The course Admin must complete the following steps.
+  The course team administrator must complete the following steps.

   #.
 In Studio, from the **Settings** menu, select **Certificates**.